openshift-pipelines/pipelines-as-code/docs/guide.md

 If there is multiples CRD matching the same event, only the oldest one will match.
-If you need to match a specific namespace you would need to use the target-namepsace feature in the pipeine annotation (see below).
+If you need to match a specific namespace you would need to use the target-namespace feature in the pipeline annotation (see below).

-There is another optional layer of security where PipelineRun can have an annotation to explicitely target a specific namespace.
-It would stilll need to have a Repository CRD created in that namespace to be able to be matched.
+There is another optional layer of security where PipelineRun can have an annotation to explicitly target a specific namespace.
+It would still need to have a Repository CRD created in that namespace to be able to be matched.

 With this annotation a bad actor on a cluster cannot hijack the pipelineRun